-Thirty-nine foreign bands (from previous years at Willow Lake or elsewhere) were recaptured, but no bands were worn enough to justify replacement.
-The number and percentage of original banding locations are as follows: Willow Lake, NWT (from previous years; 37, 95%), Fairview, AB (1, 3%), and Walsh, AB (1, 3%).
-The total foreign recaps remains a very large number for the total birds we handle, and despite the fact that 95% came from birds previously banded at Willow Lake, these data could indicate a northward movement of ducks during breeding season (referred to as an over-flight year) if we assume breeding ducks could not find suitable breeding habitat in the prairies further south.
+Twenty-six foreign bands (from previous years at Willow Lake or elsewhere) were recaptured, but no bands were worn enough to justify replacement.
+The number and percentage of original banding locations are as follows: Willow Lake, NWT (from previous years; 25, 96%), and Manitoba (1, 4%).
+Unlike other years, the total foreign recaps decreased this year for the total birds we handle, and 96% came from birds previously banded at Willow Lake.
+This is not inconsistent with our theory of an overflight the last couple years, because we saw little evidence to support that this year.

-Since 1995, 28,219 ducks have been banded at the Willow Lake banding station.
-The species composition of the 4 most common species banded is Mallard (44%) and Northern Pintail (36%), followed by American Green-winged Teal and American Wigeon at about 10% each, respectively.
+Since 1995, 29,419 ducks have been banded at the Willow Lake banding station.
+The species composition of the 4 most common species (99%) banded is Mallard (44%) and Northern Pintail (35%), followed by American Green-winged Teal and American Wigeon at about 11% and 9%, respectively.

 General observations this year were similar to last two year's observations.
-We experienced very low densities of ducks early in the month, and estimate only 300 ducks were in the entire vicinity when we arrived.
+We experienced very low densities of ducks early in the month, and estimate only 500 ducks were in the entire vicinity when we arrived.
 We estimated this by taking trips around the lake to scout for possible banding sites.
 We did notice a gradual increase in the total number of ducks using the Willow Lake area later in the month, and the greatest numbers seen was during our last week on the lake (>5,000).

 All garbage was flown out of camp and taken for disposal at the Norman Wells landfill.
-No black bears (Ursus americanus) were seen this year, and wolves (Canis lupis) and bald eagles (Haliaeetus leucocephalus) were seen around camp and some of our trapping sites, but only the wolf paid more than a casual interest in the traps.
+Multiple black bears (Ursus americanus) were seen this year (one was witnessed being shocked by our electric bear fence), and wolves (Canis lupis), bald eagles (Haliaeetus leucocephalus), and osprey (Pandion haliaetus) numbers all increased and were seen around camp and some of our trapping sites.
+The increase of aerial predators could pose a future impact if birds of prey become accustom to attacking ducks upon release after banding.
+We had no major concerns this year.

-The project's boat motors, banding carousel and banding board, floats, camping equipment, bait (approximately 6,624 lbs. of barley and corn), and supplies have been stored inside the grain silo at the camp for next year.
-Boats (12' Lund and 17' flat bottom Jon boat) were dragged up the shoreline just downstream of camp, flipped upside down, and tied to trees for the off-season.
-No regular fuel was left at camp.
-We continue to lock the silo with two pad locks to prevent and discourage break-ins, which have occurred in recent years.
+The project's boat motors, banding carousel and banding board, floats, camping equipment, bait (approximately 5,070 lbs. of corn), and supplies have been stored inside the grain silo at the camp for next year.
+Boats (12' Lund and 18' flat bottom Jon boat) were dragged up the shoreline just downstream of camp, flipped upside down, and tied to trees for the off-season.
+Six jerry cans of regular fuel were left in the storage silo, as we had no means to transport it back to town.
+We continue to lock the silo with two pad locks to prevent and discourage breakins, which have occurred in recent years.
 This is not only disappointing, but a major hassle because we don't know what is stolen until we arrive.
 Further, replacing those stolen items is impossible for the current year.
 Upon arrival this year, we found no evidence of tampering with the silo, and all items were intact.